One of our findings from our research surrounding gender diversity is that men fear being accused of harassment.

 - I am even worried when I am alone in a lift with a woman.

 There are 5 main challenges based on research that men have in dealing with woman – some of these may make you bristle.
-In the last few weeks we have talked about:
+Previous articles in the series include: